bjoernalbers/remove-microsoft-remote-desktop/README.md

-# Retire Microsoft Remote Desktop
+# Remove Microsoft Remote Desktop from macOS

-A macOS Package to remove the obsolete "Microsoft Remote Desktop.app" if its successor "Windows App.app" has already been installed.
+A macOS package to automatically uninstall the legacy “Microsoft Remote Desktop” app once the new “Windows App” is installed.

 ## Motivation